dragonflydb/documentation/docs/cloud/datastores.md

 The minimum configuration consists of *name*, *cloud provider*, *cloud region* and *plan*.

-Note that the *cloud provider* can not be modified once the data store is created.
+Note that the *cloud provider* and *region* can not be modified once the data store is created.

 The *plan* specifies the provisioned memory and memory to cpu ratio of the data store.